List of Pittsburgh Steelers team records

-This page details Pittsburgh Steelers American football team and individual records ranging from most passing yards in a single season to all time coach winning percentages.
+This page details the Pittsburgh Steelers American football team and individual records ranging from most passing yards in a single season to all time coach winning percentages, since the franchise's inception on July 8, 1933.

 Individual single-season records

-There's been a plethora of NFL players and a myriad of Pittsburgh Steelers players over the duration of its existence; these individuals happen to be the most successful...
+The most successful Pittsburgh Steelers players over the duration of its existence include the following.
+These records come from the Pittsburgh Steelers Media Guide pages 376–394.